drex44/kaggle-Titanic/README.md

 # kaggle-Titanic
 All models for titanic problem

-Final score using random forest was 0.7799
+Final score using random forest was 0.7799 (Better than LogisticRegression)